Aryankb/E_Saarthi/README.md

 Transformers
 ## Endpoints
 /: Home page
-/complain: Submit complaints
-/show_status: View complaint status
-/dashboard: Dashboard view
+/complain: User will fill a form to submit the complaint and an output statement will pop on the screen regarding weather the complaint was registered successfully or suspected spam or suspected repeated.
+In the first case, spam column will contain 0.
+In the last 2 cases, spam column in the database will have a value 1.
+/show_status: Shows the status of all complaints registered till now.
+/dashboard: Shows the analysis of each type of classification of complaints.
-/geographical-analysis: Endpoint for geographical analysis
+/geographical-analysis: Endpoint for geographical analysis on the basis of gram / nagar / vikaskhand.
 ## License
-[Specify the license under which the project is distributed].
+IIIT - NAYA RAIPUR,
+under the supervsion of Dr. Srinivas KG